Charles Montagu, 1st Duke of Manchester: Career

 In 1697, he was sent as an Envoy to Venice to try to procure the release of British sailors, but the Venetians proved unwilling to negotiate.
 On his return in 1698, he was appointed a privy councillor.
 The following year he was sent as English Ambassador to France, remaining there until the outbreak of war in 1701.
 He was then briefly appointed Secretary of State for the Southern Department, a post he held between January and May 1702.
 He was then out of office until again sent to Venice, as Ambassador, but during his time there in 1707 and 1708, this negotiations (to persuade Venice to adhere to the Grand Alliance) were again unsuccessful.

 In 1714, he received an appointment in the household of George I, by whom on 28 April 1719 he was created Duke of Manchester.

 In 1719, he was one of the main subscribers to the Royal Academy of Music, a corporation that produced baroque opera on the stage.
 He also served as High Steward of the University of Cambridge from 1697 to 1722.

 Personal life

-On 19 February 1690, Lord Manchester was married the Hon.
+On 19 February 1690, Lord Manchester married the Hon.
 Doddington Greville (1671–1720).
 She was a daughter of Robert Greville, 4th Baron Brooke of Beauchamps Court and Anne (née Doddington) Greville (who married Thomas Hoby after the death of Lord Brooke in 1676).
 Together, they were the parents of: